noam-hoze/vayyar-care-site/MOBILE_DESIGN_SPECIFICATION.md

 1. `MobileHomeSection.tsx` - Update to use new component structure
 2. `mobile-styles.css` - Add new styling for components
-3. `homeSections.tsx` - Update data structure for new sections
+3. `homeSections.tsx` - Add flags for mobile variants:
+    - `mobileVariant: "narrow-text" | "default"` (default is "default")
+    - `mobileVideoMode: "plain-16x9"` (enforced for mobile top sections)

 ### CSS Classes

 -   `.mobile-hero-section`
+-   `.mobile-hero-eyebrow`
+-   `.mobile-hero-headline`
+-   `.mobile-video-16x9`
+-   `.mobile-section-title`
+-   `.mobile-section-body`
 -   `.mobile-text-section`
+-   `.mobile-text-narrow`
--   `.mobile-video-section`
+-   `.mobile-text-double-spacing`
 -   `.mobile-product-section`
 -   `.mobile-component-section`
 -   `.mobile-component-grey`
 -   `.mobile-component-white`
 -   `.mobile-button-orange`

--   `.mobile-text-narrow`
--   `.mobile-text-double-spacing`
+### Mobile Behavior Overrides

+-   For mobile rendering of the top section and any sections following this pattern:
+    -   Always render Part 2 as a simple 16:9 video; disable scrolly/scrub/pinning behaviors
+    -   If a section is marked as `mobileVariant: "narrow-text"`, replace the default Part 1 text block with the narrow‑text variant
+    -   Keep desktop behavior and order unchanged